raneyyyyyyyy/raneyyyyyyyy.github.io/README.md

 ✈️ I like to travel (visited singapore and planning to visit Japan next!🏯)

+📖 I enjoy reading books (I have a collection of books mostly fantasies like Thea Stiton and Geronimo Stilton)

 ## Animes that I like 🌸
 - Weathering with you